 Title IX and sexual violence on campus

 The way colleges and universities handle on-campus sex assaults has changed greatly over the last three decades.
 Title IX of the Education Amendments of 1972 prohibits sexual harassment against students or employees in educational institutions that receive federal funding.
 The Department of Education clarified this language in 2011 to include sexual violence and assault in this prohibition.
-These regulations were once again updated in August 2020, which you can read about here.
+These regulations were once again updated in August 2020.

 However, some of the recent changes to Title IX have victim advocacy groups concerned.
 For example, a re-definition of the term “sexual harassment” may be too narrow for some victims to report their sexual assaults or date rapes.
 Additionally, students have no on-campus recourse if the incident didn’t happen on school property or during a school-sanctioned activity.
 They may also be afraid to go public about the incident.

 “I think many individuals hesitate or do not connect with the Title IX Office as a resource out of fear that we will force them to submit a complaint or that we will share their stories broadly,” Rene Davis, Brown University’s Title IX program officer, wrote in an email to The Herald.